-Community Relations and License to Operate
+Community Relations and Licence to Operate

 The Corporation's relationship with the local communities and First Nations where it operates is critical to ensure the future success of its existing activities and the potential development and operation of its Troilus Project.
 Failure by the Corporation to maintain good relations with local communities and First Nations can result in adverse claims and difficulties for the Corporation.
 There is also an increasing level of public concern relating to the perceived effect of mining activities on the environment and on communities impacted by such activities.
 Non-Governmental-Organizations ("NGOs") and civil society groups, some of which oppose resource development, are often vocal critics of the mining industry and its practices, including the use of hazardous substances and the handling, transportation and storage of various waste, including hazardous waste.
-Adverse publicity generated by such NGOs and civil society groups or others related to the extractive industries generally, or the Corporation's operations specifically, could have a material adverse impact on the Corporation and its reputation.
+Adverse publicity generated by such NGOs and civil society groups or others related to the extractive industries generally, or the Corporation.
 Reputation loss may result in decreased investor confidence, increased challenges in developing and maintaining community relations and an impediment to the Corporation's overall ability to advance its projects, which could have a material adverse impact on the Corporation's business, results of operations and financial condition.